What I’ve Learnt About Being A Maths Coordinator At Primary School: 10 Top Tips

 I’m not saying monitor the life out of your colleagues, especially if you’re not SLT, but get in there and find out what’s going on.
 Your colleagues are likely not Maths specialists and will appreciate the support you can give them.

 This was how I got back in touch with teaching KS2 Maths, something I’ve not really seen since my PGCE, and I was delighted to see lots of fantastic work being done, including the implementation of my calculation policy!

 9. Resources in KS2 Maths?
 Yes Resources in KS2 Maths

-One thing my classroom visits also exposed me to was the lack of concrete resources and manipulatives being used at KS2.
+One thing my classroom visits also exposed me to was the lack of maths manipulatives being used at KS2.

-So now I’m currently making my way through the KS2 classes teaching Maths using concrete resources and manipulatives.
+So now I’m currently making my way through the KS2 classes teaching Maths modelling and using the concrete pictorial abstract method.

 When I asked Year 5 if they’d enjoyed their predominantly practical week on fractions using Numicon, pegs, cubes, foam ten frames and anything else I could get my hands on the response was unequivocal: